Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Numerical Results

-First, from Fig.~\ref{Fig:ResultsDistributions}, we observe that the suboptimal cdfs $F_s^\text{ach}$, which maximize the achievable rates $J^*_{\bar{\mathcal{F}}_x}$, and the proposed closed-form cdfs $F_s^\text{cf}$ are almost identical for all considered RTD designs and all considered values of $A$.
-Next, we observe that in contrast to $F_s^\text{ach}$ and $F_s^\text{cf}$, the cdf $F_s^\text{opt}$ is partially piecewise constant since for SWIPT systems with bounded input alphabets, the optimal input distributions are discrete \cite{Varshney2008, Morsi2019}.
-Moreover, we note that if the peak TX amplitude $A$ is high, the maximum transmit signal amplitude $\bar{A}$ is determined by the maximum harvested power $\rho_\text{max}$, which is lower for the RTD developed in \cite{Clochiatti2020} compared to the improved RTD designs, as shown in Fig.~\ref{Fig:MatchedEhModel}.
-Finally, we observe that for the lower peak TX amplitude $A$, significantly higher transmit signal amplitudes are preferable for the RTD design in \cite{Clochiatti2020} compared to the improved RTDs.
-This is due to the lower EH efficiency and the lower maximum harvested power of the RX circuit equipped with the RTD developed in \cite{Clochiatti2020}, see Fig.~\ref{Fig:MatchedEhModel}.
+{First, we observe from Fig.~\ref{Fig:ResultsDistributions} that the suboptimal cdfs $F_s^\text{ach}$, which maximize the achievable rates $J^*_{\bar{\mathcal{F}}_x}$, and the proposed closed-form cdfs $F_s^\text{cf}$ are almost identical for both considered RTD designs and both considered values of $A$.
+Next, we observe that in contrast to the suboptimal input distributions corresponding to $F_s^\text{ach}$ and $F_s^\text{cf}$, the optimal input distributions are characterized by step functions $F_s^\text{opt}$, and hence, the optimal transmit signal alphabet is discrete \cite{Varshney2008, Morsi2019}.} Moreover, we note that if the peak transmit amplitude $A$ is high, the maximum transmit signal amplitude $\bar{A}$ is determined by the maximum harvested power $\rho_\text{max}$, which is lower for the RTD developed in \cite{Clochiatti2022} compared to the improved RTD designs, as shown in Fig.~\ref{Fig:MatchedEhModel}.
+Finally, we observe that for the lower peak transmit amplitude $A = \SI{0.45}{\volt}$, significantly higher transmit signal amplitudes are required for the RTD design from \cite{Clochiatti2022} compared to the improved RTDs.
+This is due to the lower EH efficiency and the lower maximum harvested power of the RX circuit equipped with the RTD from \cite{Clochiatti2022}, see Fig.~\ref{Fig:MatchedEhModel}.